ziffhq/Ziff-App/README.md

 # Ziff App
-Ziff App brings a new and revitalised approach to currency conversion; directly on your Android phone!
+Ziff App brings a new and revitalised approach to currency conversion; directly on your Android device!
+Available on Free and Paid subscription plans; in a variety of languages.

 ## About Us
 At Ziff, we provide accurate currency data and currency conversions through intuitive technology.
 Ziff is a sustainability-focused company.